Kill 'Em All: Background and recording

 Metallica was formed in 1981 in Los Angeles by drummer Lars Ulrich and by vocalist/rhythm guitarist James Hetfield.
 Before settling on a definitive lineup, Metal Blade Records owner Brian Slagel asked Metallica to record a song for the first edition of his Metal Massacre compilation.
 Hetfield and Ulrich chose "Hit the Lights" from Hetfield's and his childhood friend Ron McGovney's previous band Leather Charm, and recorded it with Hetfield on vocals, McGovney on bass, and temporary guitarist Lloyd Grant.
 The band's first lineup featured Hetfield, Ulrich, McGovney, and guitarist Dave Mustaine, who was acquired through a newspaper advertisement.
 The band practiced in McGovney's garage and looked for gigs at local clubs.
 Metallica's first show was on March 14, 1982, at the Radio City in Anaheim.
-The nine-song setlist consisted of two originals ("Hit the Lights" and an unfinished version of "Jump in the Fire" from Mustaine's earlier band Panic and covers of new wave of British heavy metal (NWOBHM) bands such as Diamond Head, Blitzkrieg, Savage, and Sweet Savage.
+The nine-song setlist consisted of two originals ("Hit the Lights" and an unfinished version of "Jump in the Fire" from Mustaine's earlier band Panic) and covers of new wave of British heavy metal (NWOBHM) bands such as Diamond Head, Blitzkrieg, Savage, and Sweet Savage.
 The gig did not go as well as planned, because Mustaine had problems with the guitar distortion pedal, and broke a string during a song.
 Metallica's second gig was on March 27, 1982, at Hollywood's Whisky a Go Go, opening for Saxon.
 Although Mötley Crüe was originally scheduled to open the show, the group canceled because of its growing popularity.
 Metallica recorded a three-song demo to persuade the venue's management to allow the band to open for Saxon.
-Metallica's third concert was in April 1982, at which was premiered "The Mechanix", written by Mustaine during his tenure with Panic.
+Metallica's third concert was in April 1982, the first time "The Mechanix", written by Mustaine during his tenure with Panic, was played.
 Mustaine interacted with the fans at Metallica's earliest shows because Hetfield was shy.